evz/video-processor/README.md

 Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-FWIW, that's probably going to be the vastly simpler way of using this (and, to be honest, probably the better way, since it'll be easier to scale and run across several systems that way, too).
+FWIW, that's probably going to be the vastly simpler way of using this (and, to be honest, probably the better way, since it'll be easier to scale and run across several systems, too).
 You also won't need to worry about getting the CUDA Toolkit setup on your host since the container handles all of that for you and just leverages whatever GPU you have on your host.

 So, to summarize for the people who are just skimming, the prerequisites are: